U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Terms used in this analysis:

 Carbon intensity (economy): The amount of carbon by weight emitted per unit of economic activity.
 It is most commonly applied to the economy as a whole, where output is measured as the gross domestic product (GDP).
 The carbon intensity of the economy is the product of the energy intensity of the economy and the carbon intensity of the energy supply.
-Note: this value is currently measured in the full weight of the carbon dioxide emitted.
+Note: this value is currently expressed in the full weight of the carbon dioxide emitted (CO2/GDP).

 Gross domestic product (GDP): The total value of goods and services produced by labor and property located in the United States.
 As long as the labor and property are located in the United States, the supplier (that is, the workers and, for property, the owners) may be either U.S. residents or residents of foreign countries.

 Heating degree days (HDD):A measure of how cold a location is over a period of time relative to a base temperature, most commonly specified as 65 degrees Fahrenheit.
 The measure is computed for each day by subtracting the average of the day's high and low temperatures from the base temperature (65 degrees), with negative values set equal to zero.
 Each day's heating degree days are summed to create a heating-degree-day measure for a specified reference period.
 Heating degree days are used in energy analysis as an indicator of space heating energy requirements or use.

 With the exception of figures 10 and 11, the data in this report are directly from the published values in the MER or based on relatively simple calculations such as CO2/Btu of energy.
 The methodology of figures 10 and 11 is as follows: